Learn more about the latest security and privacy threats

 How does Zyphe handle US multi-state sportsbook fragmentation?

 DraftKings now operates in 27 states plus DC.
 FanDuel and BetMGM run similar footprints.
 Each state has its own age threshold (mostly 21, sometimes 18), its own self-exclusion register, its own geolocation requirements, its own deposit-limit defaults, and its own data-residency expectations.
-Building a separate KYC pipeline per state used to be the only option.
+Building a separate KYC for iGaming pipeline per state used to be the only option.

 We ship preset state policies for the major sports-betting regimes (NJ, NY, PA, IL, MI, AZ, MA, OH, NC, VA, plus the broader DraftKings footprint) and let your team configure the rest from the dashboard.
 Geolocation runs against your existing GeoComply integration, with our verification result and the geo result both written to the same audit trail.